avall/playtomic-charge-wallet/README.md

 Challenge for a wallet handle:
 - Get a wallet by `ìd`.
 - TopUp money in this same wallet charging a credit card via third party provider (mocked stripe).
+- We have not added the Log entity.
+Micrometer, Prometheus & ELK + Grafana could be an option to improve observability & monitoring.
+- This solution could be improved using a Message Broker with CDC (Change Data Capture - Debezium) as Outbox Pattern & Coreography and DLQ's to recover the system.

 ### Assumptions
 - When the account is created, the wallet is available.